 This is a good line of defense, to complain as a Republican candidate that you are being forced to attack the Democratic incumbent too much.
 Here, Mitt Romney will show you cretins how to be a gentleman in politics.
 Instead of fabricating bizarre stories about your opponent, you get up on stage and you make up bizarre stories about yourself:

 Romney recalled he was “probably 4 or something like that” the day of the Golden Jubilee, when three-quarters of a million people gathered to celebrate the 50th anniversary of the American automobile.

 “My dad had a job being the grandmaster.
-They painted Woodward Ave. with gold paint,” Romney told a rapt Tea Party audience in the village of Milford Thursday night, reliving a moment of American industrial glory.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+They painted Woodward Ave. with gold paint,” Romney told a rapt Tea Party audience in the village of Milford Thursday night, reliving a moment of American industrial glory.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 The Golden Jubilee described so vividly by Romney was indeed an epic moment in automotive lore.
 The parade included one of the last public appearances by an elderly Henry Ford.

 And it took place June 1, 1946 — fully nine months before Romney was born.